thededman/m5PaperWeather/README.md

 - Battery gauge indicating the current charge level.
 - Automatic refresh every 30 minutes with quick status feedback on Wi-Fi or API failures.

+## Work in progress
+   - Need to update the graphics and try new fonts.
+   - Looking to have the 3 day forecast change when tap on the screen.
+   - Possible using SD card for background images for the boaders and icons.

 ## Getting started

 1. Install [PlatformIO](https://platformio.org/) (the project uses the Arduino framework for the ESP32-based M5Paper).